How Cofense Achieved 100% Adoption and Found Contract Bliss

 We had at least 3-4 demos with Ironclad, and they were awesome.
 After the initial demo with me, I brought in my team members for a second demo.
 For those who couldn’t make it, we had a third demo.
 Then we had a fourth demo for our procurement team.
 If I could‘ve chosen Ironclad based on its demos, I would’ve done it.

-What have been the biggest differences between your life with your previous system and now with Ironclad?
+What have been the biggest differences between your previous CLM solution and Ironclad?